 - Priority mailings

-- ‘Thank you’ in show programmes, on the website
+- ‘Thank you’ in show programs or on the website

 Benefits you can charge members for

 Then there are benefits that do cost something, but you can charge members for them.
-These are great for any kind of membership scheme, but don’t forget they take up the most admin time:
+Though they require administrative time, these are great options for any kind of membership program:

 - Pre and post-show talks